MickeyJ/LargeNum/README.md

 # LargeNum
-simple solution that finds the phone number, in array, with the largest sum of its digits.
+...finds the phone number, in array, with the largest sum of its digits.